Pawel-Gnat/Frontend-Mentor-NFT-Card-Component/README.md

 ### What I learned

+Hardest part was placing svg eye icon inside image div and make proper bg-color with hover.
+It took me 2 hours to get it.
 I find hard positioning divs inside other ones.
 I think I still need more practice doing it.

 ## Author